 Peasant organizations are requesting research support to identify the corporations acting on their land.
 A resume of the research paper will be translated into Spanish to be shared with some Colombian organizations, and will serve as a guideline to target main Canadian corporations, and to follow their behaviour in Colombia in order to organize public campaigns in Canada in the context of the new Free trade agreement with Colombia.

 Description of final project

-The candidate will have an interest in economic development and international trade, and must already present some basic knowledge regarding the Colombian conflict
+The candidate should have an interest in economic development and international trade, and should already have some basic knowledge regarding the Colombian conflict.

 About the Organization

 PASC is a radical non-profit organization based in Montreal.
 We propose to concretize direct solidarity by sending international witnesses to Colombian peasant communities in order to bring support to these communities, to affirm their rights as civil populations living within a war zone, and to support these communities’ efforts in claiming their rights to land and self-determination.